franzose/ClosureTable/README.md

 </code>
 </pre>

-Your closure table must include the following columns:
+Your closure table must include the following columns:<br>
 1. **Autoincremented identifier**<br>
 2. **Ancestor column** points on a parent node<br>
 3. **Descendant column** points on a child node<br>